 - Months ago, Amazon returned all product from their warehouses to Bamblu, per their policy.

 - Since Bamblu left Amazon, the hijackers/piggybackers have lowered their prices.

-- The copycats take advantage of Amazon's two week payment delay (it was a 60-day payment delay when Bamblu was a vendor selling to their warehouses only) and pocket the profits before customers ask for a refund 3-4 weeks later when the product still hasn't arrived.
+- The copycats take advantage of Amazon's two week payment delay and pocket the profits before customers ask for a refund 3-4 weeks later when the product still hasn't arrived.

-- Or, if an order arrives, it would not have Bamblu's label with unique UPC code and USDA label.
+- Or, if an order arrives, it would not have Bamblu's labeling with unique UPC code and USDA label.

 - The hijacker is copying from Amazon or Bamblu's website and sells at a far lower price.